Kamal Miller

 Kamal Anthony Miller (born May 16, 1997) is a Canadian professional soccer player who plays as a centre-back for Major League Soccer club Portland Timbers and the Canada national team.

 Early life

 Born in the Toronto suburb of Scarborough, Miller is of Jamaican and Trinadadian descent.
 He began playing youth soccer at age four with Malvern SC.
 Afterward, he played with North Scarborough SC and Vaughan Azzurri.
+Miller attended St. Mother Teresa Catholic Academy in Scarborough and also competed in Track and Field, making the OFSAA 2012 Championships.

 College career

 Miller played four years of college soccer at Syracuse University between 2015 and 2018.
 He scored his first collegiate goal on September 22, 2015, against Binghamton.
 In 2018, he was named to the All-ACC third team and was named to the United Soccer Coaches All-South Region third team.

 Club career

 Early career

 While at college, Miller also played for League1 Ontario club Vaughan Azzurri and USL PDL sides K-W United FC and Reading United AC.

 Orlando City

 On January 11, 2019, Miller was selected 27th overall in the 2019 MLS SuperDraft by Orlando City.
 He officially signed with the club on March 1, 2019 and made his professional debut appearance the following day, starting in Orlando's season opener, a 2–2 draw with New York City FC.
 As part of Orlando's end-of-season roster decisions it was announced Miller had his contract option for the 2020 season exercised.